Pine Beach, New Jersey: Education

-Public school students in pre-kindergarten through twelfth grade attend the Toms River Regional Schools, a regional public school district based in Toms River Township that also includes student from the boroughs of Beachwood, Pine Beach and South Toms River, who attend as part of sending/receiving relationships.
-As of the 2020–2021 school year, the district, comprised of three schools, had an enrollment of 1,331 students and 153.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
+Public school students in pre-kindergarten through twelfth grade attend the Toms River Regional Schools, a regional public school district based in Toms River Township that also includes student from the boroughs of Beachwood, Pine Beach and South Toms River, as well as Toms River Township who attend as part of sending/receiving relationships.
+As of the 2026-2027 school year, the district, comprised of 18 schools, had an enrollment of over 14,000 students and 153.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
+The town has one of the district's 12 elementary schools, Pine Beach Elementary educating students from Pre-K to 5th grade, students go to Toms River Intermediate South for grades 6-8, and Toms River High School South for grades 9-12.
 The district's board of education has nine members; seats are allocated based on population, with one seat allocated to Pine Beach.
+That seat is currently held by Kevin Kidney who took office in January 2020.

 Admiral Farragut Academy, which was established in 1933, operated until 1994, when its campus in Pine Beach was closed due to financial difficulties.
 The school continues to operate on an independent campus in St. Petersburg, Florida.